honeybadger2121-home/badgertechnologies-website/Sales-Representative-Job-Description.md

 ## Position Overview
-**Company:** Badger Technologies (EARLY-STAGE STARTUP) **Position:** Founding Sales Representative
+**Company:** Badger Technologies (EARLY-STAGE STARTUP) **Position:** Founding Client Acquisition Specialist
 **Department:** Sales & Business Development (Founding Team Member)
 **Reports To:** Founder / CEO
 **Employment Type:** Equity Partnership / Commission-Based / Performance-Based

 ## Position Summary
-We are seeking an entrepreneurial Sales Representative to join our founding team as we launch our technology services startup.
+We are seeking an entrepreneurial Client Acquisition Specialist to join our founding team as we launch our technology services startup.
 This is a ground-floor opportunity for someone with aggressive business development capabilities and a "founder mentality" - willing to do whatever it takes to establish our market presence through community outreach, door-to-door prospecting, and relationship building.
 You'll be responsible for building our client base from zero and generating the initial revenue stream that will fuel our growth.
 Perfect for someone who wants equity upside, unlimited earning potential, and the opportunity to build something from the ground up.

 ## Key Responsibilities